QBE Insurance and New Zealand Red Cross to help more Kiwis prepare for emergencies

 To support uptake of the Hazard app by Kiwis, QBE is also pledging an additional $5,000 to the New Zealand Red Cross if 500 people download the app before the end of October, so more people can take steps for themselves and their families and whānau to be better prepared.

 The app is preloaded with information about hazards including floods, earthquakes, tsunami, fire, weather and biosecurity risks.
 It guides users through preparing an emergency response kit and plan, what to do during an emergency and offers step by step information to help people recover after an emergency.

 About QBE Foundation

 At QBE, our purpose is to give people the confidence to achieve their ambitions.
 As a global insurer with a footprint in 27 countries, our role in the community matters to our people, customers and stakeholders and we are uniquely placed to make a difference.
 Our business centres around risk management solutions.
 Through the QBE Foundation, we want to improve the resilience and preparedness of our communities through long-term partnerships that will help people to help themselves, such as through education and raising awareness around risks so that people and communities are better equipped to protect themselves.
-Find out more about how the QBE Foundation is creating strong, resilient, and inclusive communities.

 About New Zealand Red Cross

 The New Zealand Red Cross mission is to improve the lives of vulnerable people by mobilising the power of humanity and enhancing community resilience.
 The Red Cross Fundamental Principles guide everything that we do, whether we're helping people in communities across Aotearoa New Zealand or providing urgent relief in response to an international disaster.
 These seven principles unite the worldwide Red Cross Red Crescent Movement to help without discrimination those who suffer and by doing so contribute to peace in the world.